1615 Available Properties

 Whoever loves to browse endlessly through small yet enticing shops, will find the Central Market (Phsar Thmei) in Phnom Penh an enchanting place.
 Don't chuck shopping at the Phnom Penh Travel Guide!
 It is a great source of fun and adventure in the city.
 The name "Phsar Thmey" means "New Market" but in English, it is commonly called "Central Market".
 This may cause some come confusion because Phnom Penh also has a "Phsar Kandal" close to Wat Unalaum and the Riverside.
 That name would translate in English to "Central Market"In the northwest corner of the market is a taxi station for cars direction Battambang, Siem Reap, Kampong Cham, Kratie etc. The bus station is in the southwest corner.

-Located just 350 m from Tuol Sleng Genocide Museum, Relax Hotel offers accommodation in the heart of Phnom Penh.
-Guests can enjoy meals at the in-house restaurant.
-Free WiFi is available throughout the property It is 1.4 km to Wat Langka and ...
+Located just 750 m from the National Museum, City Centre Hotel offers accommodation in Phnom Penh.
+Guests can enjoy meals at the in-house restaurant or have drinks at the bar.
+Free WiFi is available throughout the property.
+It is 400 m to ...

 We market your property to a large audience of travellers worldwide, Join us today.